awsdocs/aws-amplify-console-user-guide/doc_source/to-add-a-custom-domain-managed-by-godaddy.md

 **To add a custom domain managed by GoDaddy**

-1. Follow steps one through seven of the procedure [Add a custom domain managed by a third\-party DNS provider](to-add-a-custom-domain-managed-by-a-third-party-dns-provider.md)\.
+1. Follow steps one through six of the procedure [Add a custom domain managed by a third\-party DNS provider](to-add-a-custom-domain-managed-by-a-third-party-dns-provider.md)\.

 1. Log in to your GoDaddy account\.